 - vomiting and nausea

 Doctors treat cellulitis with antibiotics.
-A person may need to stay in the hospital if the infection is severe, or they require intravenous antibiotics.
+A person may need to stay in the hospital if the infection is severe or they require IV antibiotics, which a doctor administers directly into a vein.

 Other early symptoms include: